letsencrypt/website/content/en/docs/client-options.md

 {{< /clients >}}

-# Adding your client/project
+# Adding client/project

 If you know of an ACME client or a project that has integrated with Let's Encrypt's ACMEv2 API that is not present in the above page please submit a pull request to our [website repository](https://github.com/letsencrypt/website/) on GitHub, updating the `data/clients.json` file.

 Before submitting a pull request please make sure:

-1. Your client respects the [Let's Encrypt trademark policy]({{< relref "/trademarks.md" >}}).
+1. The client respects the [Let's Encrypt trademark policy]({{< relref "/trademarks.md" >}}).
-1. Your client is not browser-based and supports automatic renewals.
+1. The client is not browser-based and supports automatic renewals.
 1. Your commit adds your client to the **end** of the relevant sections (Don't forget the "acme_v2" if appropriate!).
 1. Your commit updates the `lastmod` date stamp at the top of `clients.json`.